 Doug Dunham is Of Counsel at Quinn Emanuel, playing leadership roles in organizing and managing large teams of lawyers for briefing, legal issues, strategy and conduct of litigation at trial and on appeal in defending numerous individual cases and class actions brought against leading insurance, pharmaceutical and other companies and in coordinating with local counsel and trial teams in nationwide litigation.
 Doug has extensive experience in federal and state appellate practice.
 In addition, he has represented clients in federal securities, environmental, commercial, and employment litigation.
 Doug has engaged in extensive pro bono work including preparing and submitting amicus curiae briefs before the United States Supreme Court as Counsel of Record for organizations and individuals such as the Partnership of New York City, Inc., Members of the U.S. Congress, U.S. veterans associations, the National Association of Criminal Defense Lawyers, the National Association of Federal Defenders, and Families Against Mandatory Minimums.

-Jarret Berg is a New York attorney with a passion for protecting and advancing civil and political rights.
+Jarret Berg formerly served as Executive Director.
+He is a New York attorney with a passion for protecting and advancing civil and political rights.
 In 2018 he served as the Voter Protection Director of the NYS Coordinated Campaign.

 Berg is focused on efforts to raise awareness about voting rights, the rule of law, and the need to safeguard human rights norms.
 He has worked in U.S. politics for several election cycles as a legal consultant, voter protection attorney, and constituency organizer.
 During 2016 and 2017, Berg served as New York's Democratic Voter Protection Director, organizing election monitoring efforts for federal, state, and local contests.